 Set up a dedicated study area

 Imagine if you were suddenly asked to work at home, but expected to do all your work at the kitchen table.
 Meanwhile, family members chatted and ate meals at your desk, the TV was blaring, and you heard every sound in the house.
 That sounds like a recipe for zero productivity.
+It’s a common struggle when people need to write my project amidst constant distractions, emphasizing the importance of a dedicated workspace.

 Your kids are really no different.
 To stay productive and focused, they’ll do best in a dedicated work area.
 We set up separate study areas for each kid in our downstairs living room, but other parents have set up a desk in the kids’ bedroom, or even in the laundry room!
 As long as the study space is relatively free of distractions, and a pleasant place to work, it should do.